gogins/michael.gogins.studio/README.md

 Also, try to avoid versioning media files such as photographs; fix them up before committing them.

+It is possible to delete objects and their histories using https://rtyley.github.io/bfg-repo-cleaner/.

 ## Guiding Principles

 Now, to head off my recurrent distraction from composing by taking on programming projects, I am renewing my focus on the following principles: